lmorg/murex/INSTALL.md

 (each of those commands should return a non-zero length string).

-#### Further Reading
+#### Further Reading:

-How to install Go: https://golang.org/doc/install
+- How to install Go: https://golang.org/doc/install
-How to install git: https://github.com/git-guides/install-git How to set GOPATH: https://github.com/golang/go/wiki/SettingGOPATH
+- How to install git: https://github.com/git-guides/install-git
+- How to set GOPATH: https://github.com/golang/go/wiki/SettingGOPATH

 ### Installation From Source Steps